Frequently Asked Questions

 Q. Do you offer co-ed housing?

 A. If you do not have a roommate, we match you up with other Males or Females only.
-The only exception would be if you found an entire group to live with and you came in all together to take an entire apartment.
+The only exception would be if you found an entire group to live with and you came in all together to take an entire apartment, and we had the availability to accommodate this request.

 Q. What if my roommate moves out, am I responsible for their lease?

-A. No. All leases are joint and several leases with individual rent responsibility.
+A. No. Unless stated otherwise in your lease, most leases are joint and several leases with individual rent responsibility.
 What this means is that you are not responsible to pay your roommates rent if they decide not to.

 Q. Are my roommates and I jointly responsible for anything?